Traveling is a great time to notice preferences, and how they can rob me of peace of mind.

 On the Lufthansa leg of the journey, when I was so squashed in, I would have much preferred to have decent leg room.
 And arm room.
 And a little bubble around myself.
 That wasn’t happening, so I did a bit of a check and realized I was frustrated but not in any discomfort.
 I could, however, get uncomfortable when I thought, “Nine point five hours of this?” because that future seemed unacceptable and restricted and would probably give me a blood clot and I just might die.

 But I had no real discomfort.
 Not physical, anyway.
-And I wasn’t dying of a blood clot, although my heart felt three sizes too small at some moments.
+And I wasn’t dying of a blood clot, although my heart felt restricted in a spiritual way.
 So, I recognized, it was just preferences.
 Reminded me of a recent New Yorker cartoon: a mother and her young backpack-wearing child are entering an office, the door labeled “Special Services,” and Mother says to the woman at a desk, “My child has special wants.”

 One of the great things about traveling is noticing preferences.
 When I realized I was dealing with a special want and not a special need, I felt better.
 (I still don’t plan to travel via Lufthansa when I can avoid it.)

-P.S. – Judgments: A few years ago I thought a woman was genuinely stark raving mad on another flight because she grabbed the back of the seat of the man in front of her and started shaking it aggressively.
+P.S. – Judgments: A few years ago I thought a woman was genuinely stark raving mad on another flight because she grabbed the seat in front of her, angry at its occupant for reclining all the way, and shook it aggressively.
 I was shocked and very judgmental: This lady is crazy!
 Wow!
 Terrible!
 On the Lufthansa flight, I realized I was entertaining a fantasy of doing the same thing, but in my case it seemed far more reasonable and justified.
 I still suspect the woman was unbalanced, but she simply expressed an unfiltered, primal desire lurking somewhere deep and unacknowledged in my own mind.